 New Hampshire’s famous motto, “Live Free or Die.”
 As such, The Granite State has a long history of upholding freedom.
 New Hampshire is the home of the first public library, the first credit union, and the first state lottery.
 It was also the first state to recognize same-sex marriage.
 However, this New England state has several factors that serve as homeowners insurance risks for residents.

-New Hampshire has below average insurance premiums.
-According to the most recent available data from the Insurance Information Institute, in 2014, the average cost of homeowners insurance in the state of New Hampshire was $905, much lower than the national average of $1,132.
+How much is home insurance in New Hampshire?
+Homeowners insurance premiums in New Hampshire are lower than the national average.
+The average cost of homeowners insurance in the state of New Hampshire is $941.
+This is much lower than the national average of $1,173.
 There are 15 states that have lower average home insurance rates than New Hampshire.

 |New Hampshire Annual Average||$885||$905||$941|

 |US Cost Per Month||$91||$94||$98|